auc0le/LiveBarn-Player-Plus/README.md

 5. Select the `manifest.json` file from the extension folder
 6. The extension will be active until you restart Firefox

-### Method 2: Permanent Installation
+### Method 3: Manual Installation (Advanced Users)
 1. Download the repository as a ZIP file
 2. Extract to a permanent location on your computer
-3. Follow Method 1 steps, but the extension will remain installed
+3. Follow Method 2 steps, but the extension will remain installed
 4. Note: You'll need to reload it if you restart Firefox

 ## Usage